Capitals–Penguins rivalry: 2008–09: Crosby and Ovechkin's first playoff meeting

 The rivalry reached new heights in 2008–09.
 The Capitals finished as the second-best team in the Eastern Conference, while the Penguins finished as the fourth.
 All three of the League's three leading scorers during the regular season played for either Washington or Pittsburgh (Evgeni Malkin, 113 points; Alexander Ovechkin, 110 points; Sidney Crosby, 103 points).
 In the playoffs, the Capitals defeated the New York Rangers 4–3 in the conference quarterfinals, while the Penguins defeated their Pennsylvania rivals, the Flyers, in six games.
 With the first (Boston Bruins), second (Washington Capitals), fourth (Pittsburgh Penguins), and sixth (Carolina Hurricanes) seeds remaining in the East, this set up the eighth playoff meeting between the Capitals and the Penguins.

 An altercation between the Capitals and the Penguins during the 2009 playoffs.

 The 2009 series began in Washington.
-Sidney Crosby opened the scoring on a wrist shot in the first period, only to have Capitals center David Steckel tie the game later on.
+Sidney Crosby opened the scoring on a wrist shot in the first period, only to have Capitals center Dave Steckel tie the game later on.
 Pittsburgh later found themselves trying to kill a five-on-three penalty, and Washington capitalized on it on a goal by Alexander Ovechkin assisted by Alex Semin to take a 2–1 lead.
-Mark Eaton tied the score at two a little over halfway into the game, but it was Tomas Fleischmann who scored the only goal of the third period to give Washington a 3–2 win and a 1–0 series lead.
+Mark Eaton tied the score at two a little over halfway into the game, but it was Tomáš Fleischmann who scored the only goal of the third period to give Washington a 3–2 win and a 1–0 series lead.
 Game two proved to be one of the most notable games in Capitals-Penguins playoff history, as Crosby and Ovechkin both scored hat-tricks in the game.
 Steckel was the only other player in the game to score a goal, thus giving Washington a 4–3 win (with Ovechkin's third goal being the winning goal) and a 2–0 series lead with the series shifting to Pittsburgh.